Reviewed: 24/07/2025

 Nationally, life expectancy figures are prepared by the Office for National Statistics and used to assess and set a number of important health related policies and initiatives that impact on everyday life.
 Projected life expectancies are used in the process for setting the State Pension Age whilst subnational life expectancies are used to assess inequality between different parts of country and different population groups.

-Life expectancy at birth is the average number of years a baby born can be expected to live for if they experienced today’s age-specific death rates for the rest of their life.
+Life expectancy at birth is the average number of years a baby born would be expected to live for if they experienced today’s age-specific death rates for the rest of their life.
+However it is not a prediction as these factors would be unlikely to remain constant.

 Bolton |